Società Anonima Fabbrica Italiana Stilografiche

 The Radius initial production was divided in two lines: the Superior for the more valuable high-end pens and more valuable, and the Extra for second tier pens sold at lower prices.
 The Superior line remained in production, with different stylistic and technical changes, including the implementation of Trasparente version, until the '50s, while the Extra line was decommissioned in the late '40s, replaced by other economic production, such as the Comet and the Radius 31, hooded nib models of much lower quality than its predecessors.

-Astura brand production of the '30s and '40s is extremely varied, with a production oriented towards economic pens with wide distribution, made in numerous variants of finishes, shapes and colors.
-In the '50s, with the crisis caused by the advent of disposable ballpoint pens, were produced ever cheaper and low quality models.
+In the '50s in fact (at least so it appears in this catalog) the Superior line, which in the meantime had taken on ogival lines following the stylistic trends of the period, was flanked by cheaper models such as the Comet (with a winged nib very similar to that of the Montblanc 25x) and the Radius 31, a model with hooded nib of much lower quality than its predecessors.
+In the same catalog we note the presence of an additional model, the Fortune 38, a clear imitation of the Pelikan 400.
 After WWII the restrictions imposed by the fascist regime ended and the brand The King was taken up by the SAFIS, and re-entered the market with the production of quality fountain pens, substantially equivalent to the simultaneous production of Radius brand, but did not reach the level of excellence achieved over the initials years.
 Postwar SAFIS activities seem to end in the second half of 50s, when the company was probably put out of business by the spread of disposable ballpoint pens.
-But there are no reliable documents about the cessation of the activity, the date of which is not precisely known.
+But there are no reliable documents about the cessation of the activity, the date of which is not precisely known, but it is certainly posterior to 1956 as the company appears in the "Annuario generale dell'industria e del prodotto italiano" of this year (see this excerpt).

 |1926||Società Anonima Pennini King (The King), that will become SAFIS, is founded in Turin|